-Founded in 1951, the Ohio Physical Therapy Association (OPTA) is non-profit professional organization representing licensed physical therapists, licensed physical therapist assistants and students enrolled in physical therapy and physical therapist assistant programs in Ohio.
-OPTA represents approximately 3,200 therapists and therapy students in Ohio.
+Founded in 1951, the Ohio Physical Therapy Association (OPTA) is a non-profit professional organization representing licensed physical therapists, licensed physical therapist assistants and students enrolled in physical therapy and physical therapist assistant programs in Ohio.
+OPTA represents approximately 3,300 therapists and therapy students in Ohio.
 This organization is a chapter of the American Physical Therapy Association, a national professional organization representing more than 90,000 members.

 - Our mission is to provide the driving force for advancing physical therapy practice.

 - Our vision is for Ohio to be the model of excellence, led by the advocacy, leadership, and expertise of the members of the OPTA, for autonomous physical therapy practice.

 OPTA provides a platform for you to explore the physical therapy practice in our state.
 Network with other members, stay up-to-date with the latest news, find out about upcoming events and much more!
 If you’re one of our 3,200+ members—thank you for supporting your professional association.
 Not a member yet?
 Learn about membership now.
 Ready to join?
 Join now.

 - Advocate for health and governmental policies that advance PT practice

 - Recruit, mentor, and retain members and leaders

 - Increase public awareness of the practice of PT